slerman12/Help-me/Philosophy/Fire.md

 It still reads like tragedy.
 -->
-> "Well, there are other kinds of fires, e.g., magnesium fires, that don't need water at all."
+> "Well, there are other kinds of fires, e.g., magnesium fires, that don't need water at all."[^6]

 <!--"Fire is usually water."
 Especially in the majority of human existence and in particular on Earth.-->